axibase/atsd/configuration/entity_views.md

 #### Text with Entity Label

 Entity labels may be defined for entries.
-Otherwise, entity name will be displayed.
+Otherwise, entity name is displayed.

 * Configuration